 It’s the same for the way wealthy people perceive the world.

-Basically it’s anybody who hasn’t learned how to live with people, that is, how to maintain a peace.
+It’s anybody who hasn’t learned how to live with people, how to maintain a peace.
 Before long anyone with a mind for other people’s problems feels the affliction as an affliction and speaks up or speaks out, though speaking is only naming the problem by a new name; it’s nothing like resolution.

 “Your therapist?”
 I ask.
 Winter, bare trees, overcast.

 “My therapist,” she says.